 Busta Rhymes gives a totally overacted performance – his anti-media remonstration that closes the film is just ludicrous posturing that one cannot take the slightest bit seriously.
 A much more successful integration of the reality tv concept into a horror movie could be found in the same year’s excellent My Little Eye (2002).

 The other Halloween films are:– Halloween II (1981), Halloween 4: The Return of Michael Myers (1988), Halloween 5 (1989), Halloween: The Curse of Michael Myers (1995) and Halloween H20: Twenty Years Later (1998).
 Halloween III: Season of the Witch (1982) was made as part of the series but is unrelated to the Michael Meyers/Myers saga.
 Halloween (2007) was a remake of the original film, which in turn has produced a sequel with Halloween II (2009).
-Halloween (2018) was a further sequel from Blumhouse, which was followed by Halloween Kills (2021) and Halloween Ends (2022), both featuring a return performance from Jamie Lee Curtis, and is to be followed by the upcoming Halloween Kills (2021).
+Halloween (2018) was a further sequel from Blumhouse, which was followed by Halloween Kills (2021) and Halloween Ends (2022), both featuring a return performance from Jamie Lee Curtis.
+Halloween: The Inside Story (2010) is a documentary about the making of the series.